 Creating an attractive design that holds the interest of the reader.
 Use GIFs, colorful elements etc that are in sync with your brand but at the same time calls out to the shopper.

 You can explore using some ready-to-use newsletter templates as well for your content, with apps like BayEngage.
-This will also help you save a lot of time as compared to creating a design from scratch!
+This email marketing platform for Shopify will help you save a lot of time as compared to creating a design from scratch!

 You have decided the content and also who should read it.
 But the coherence of the content is equally important.
 Even the best content can fall flat if not readable.